griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/08_dalle-3.md

 Griptape provides access to two different OpenAI DALL·E models, DALL·E 2 and DALL·E 3.
 To choose them, you'll set `model` to either `dall-e-2` or `dall-e-3`.

 There are different attributes available, depending on the model.
-Here's how you would specify DALL·E 3:

 ```python
 OpenAiDalleImageGenerationDriver( model="dall-e-3" ) # DALL·E 3